 CIS 274.
 Algorithms and Data Structures.
 3 hours.
-F. (Beginning 2006-07, offered Sp.)
+Sp.

 A continuation of topics introduced in CIS 171 and CIS 172: stacks, queues, more complex linked lists, sorting and searching techniques, trees, graphs, relative and hashed files.
 Data abstraction and complexity of algorithms (O-notation) will be emphasized.
 Prerequisite: CIS 172 Computers and Programming II.